Aloe sect. Lomatophyllum

 Aloe sect.
-Lomatophyllum is a taxonomic section within the genus Aloe, comprising between 12 and 18 closely related species of Aloe from Madagascar and the Mascareigne islands.

-These species are distinguished by their having fleshy berries of unwinged seeds (unlike the other Aloe species which bear dehiscent capsules of winged seeds).
+Lomatophyllum is a taxonomic section within the genus Aloe, comprising species of Aloe from Madagascar and the Mascareigne islands.
+It has been treated as a separate genus, Lomatophyllum.
+These species are distinguished by having fleshy berries of unwinged seeds (unlike the other Aloe species which bear dehiscent capsules of winged seeds).
+A 2018 study suggested that the section was paraphyletic and that fleshy berries were a derived characteristic.

 Description

-The Aloes of this section are all shrubby and form short stems, topped with succulent lanceolate leaves.
+The aloes of this section are all shrubby and form short stems, topped with succulent lanceolate leaves.
 The flowers appear in racemes and range in colour from orange or yellow to red.
 The plants produce fleshy berries which contain the seeds.

+Taxonomy

+Species placed in Aloe sect.
+Lomatophyllum were previously placed in a separate genus, Lomatophyllum.
+They were later included in Aloe based on morphology, cytology and differences in their chemistry.
+A molecular phylogenetic study in 2018 suggested that the section was paraphyletic.
+Fleshy fruits, used to characterize the section, have been shown to be an evolutionary adaptation to shady forest habitats, and are likely to be a derived trait rather than a synapomorphy.